inspire-group/SmartWalk/README.md

 # SmartWalk
+This repository contains code for SmartWalk: SmartWalk: Enhancing Social Network Security via Adaptive Random Walks.
 SmartWalk is a security enhancing system which incorporates adaptive random walks in social network security applications.
 We utilize a set of supervised machine learning techniques to predict the necessary random walk length based on the structural characteristics of a social graph.

 ## Usage
 1. computeMixingTime.cpp